paschdan/puppet-ec2cronjob/README.md

 #### Add a Cron

-if you are using awscli with my profles-fix you can use it this way:
+if you are using awscli with my profiles-fix you can use it this way:

 add an awscli profile for root user and prepare system for adding crons